 What about those random colored people in the movies!

 You mean, that one Asian girl that Harry sort of has a crush on, the Patel twins that have no importance in the story, or Dean Thomas and other minor roles that include characters easily forgotten, rarely seen, or background characters?
 If you don't see the issue with any of that, then the issue is obviously you.
-The whitewashing of characters is a pervasive problem that denies people of color the opportunity to see positive examples of themselves on TV and in movies that white people have have received since movies came into existence.
+The whitewashing of characters is a pervasive problem that denies people of color the opportunity to see positive examples of themselves on TV and in movies.
+White people have received plenty of representation since movies came into existence.
+In fact, there are so many fewer movie dedicated solely to showcasing people of color that movies that do feature black people or people of color, go into their own categories so that they can be found.

-Do we not deserve intelligent, over-achieving, black witches or stories about Middle Eastern people about something fantastical where they are not forced into roles as terrorists?
+Do we not deserve intelligent, over-achieving, black witches or stories about Middle Eastern people doing something beautiful and fantastical where they are not forced into roles as terrorists?
 I think all people of color deserve that.